 things i am getting better atmeandering.comparatively caressing the curvatureof broken bodies and flower petals. an elbow,I have learned, is not so different from a tulip.speaking contemplatively& creating similarly.recognizing your handsas life preserving devices;grasping with intent.purposefulness.

-to the raccoon trapped in my chimneylook, I'm not really sure what you want me to sayyou're the unwelcomed guest to my pay-per-view party, and I meanI paid $6.99 for entertainment but I guess I was thinking ofsomething a little less livesome things are just better left to animal planetand well, here we aretoo close for comfort,my body tells mevia the pleasantly warm fluid flowing down my legthis is not to say that I'm uncomfortablebut from 1 to Vladimir Putin riding in on a radioactive bear, you're likea 7 on the scale of how frightened I am that you're in my fucking house right nowI apologize for being a little crass but I guess it's a kind of defense mechanism too,like camouflage or playing dead or soiling your favorite pair of sweat pantslook, I too have felt the walls go up around me, brimstone couldn't be moreunforgiving and it's been a cold winter, we're all trying to get a little closerto someone elseit hurts, the way you must look at the world from behindprison bars & two black eyes,when
+to the raccoon trapped in my chimneylook, I'm not really sure what you want me to sayyou're the unwelcomed guest to my pay-per-view party, and I meanI paid $6.99 for entertainment but I guess I was thinking ofsomething a little less livesome things are just better left to animal planetand well, here we aretoo close for comfort,my body tells mevia the pleasantly warm fluid flowing down the inside of my legthis is not to say that I'm uncomfortablebut from 1 to Vladimir Putin riding in on a radioactive bear, you're likea 7 on the scale of how frightened I am that you're in my fucking house right nowI apologize for being a little crass but I guess it's a kind of defense mechanism too,like camouflage or playing dead or soiling your favorite pair of sweat pantslook, I too have felt the walls go up around me, brimstone couldn't be moreunforgiving and it's been a cold winter, we're all trying to get a little closerto someone elseit hurts, the way you must look at the world from behindprison bars & two bl

 She Is Rome"Hush," said the girl draped in hearts and pearls."I am Rome,honey.The rules don't apply to me."